 Pricing strategies are determined in relation to other parts of the marketing mix.
-A simple meeting of costs and then profit is probably required for example, and a cost-plus strategy might appeal.
-However, a customer focus is required and so the identification of the customer's idea of what good value is needed in order to determine if a profitable event is achievable.
-Other considerations include competitive position and if low prices are necessary or whether differentiation is an option.
+A simple meeting of costs and then profit is probably required, for example and a cost-plus strategy might appeal.
+However, a customer focus is required and so the identification of the customer's idea of what good value is, is needed in order to determine if a profitable event is achievable.
+Other considerations include the extent of the competitive position and if low prices are necessary or whether differentiation is an option.
 In order to get customers to adopt and become loyal for example, a discount or free entry strategy may be required.
-The customer adoption process involves making potential customers aware of the product, giving them information, letting them evaluate the product, then getting them to trial and finally commit to it and therefore become loyal.
+The customer adoption process involves making potential customers aware of the product, giving them information, letting them evaluate the product, then getting them to trial and finally commit to it and then become loyal.
 Empty seats are a concern and so a seat-filling contingency plan may be a required practice just prior to the event.
 Attracting groups that have been previously identified as target segments can serve several purposes.
-One is to sell tickets at discounted prices.
-The second is to fill the seats even without potential revenue so that the atmosphere at the event is not diminished.
-The third is that these customers do get to trial the product and may adopt it in the future.
+One is to sell tickets to them at discounted prices.
+The second is to use them to fill the seats even without potential revenue so that the atmosphere at the event is not diminished.
+The third is that these customers get to trial the product and may then adopt it in the future.

 Prices have to be determined according to target market requirements.
 There are those events that can apply a high market price due to having a highly valued product, customers that have the ability to pay, low competition and high demand.
-This is skimming strategy and the major events around the world are testament to this, for example the Football Association (FA) Cup Final, the Ryder Cup, the Six Nations Rugby, the Stanley Cup, the Super Bowl and the World Series of Baseball where there is more demand than supply.
-It is not only the end of season finales that attract such demand.
-Regular season match sell-outs at the majority of National Football League (NFL) games are currently a feature throughout the season.
-Events that are not in this position are constrained by different conditions.
+This is skimming strategy and many other major events around the world are testament to this, for example the Football Association (FA) Cup Final, the Ryder Cup, the Six Nations Rugby, the Stanley Cup, the Super Bowl and the World Series of Baseball where there is more demand than supply.
+However, it is not only the end of season finales that attract such demand.
+Regular season match sell-outs at the majority of National Football League (NFL) games are currently a feature throughout the season and Real Madrid FC also has this power and luxury with a ticket pricing strategy that ranges from \in 30 to over \in 150 (including agent's commission) per match.
+Events that are not in such a powerful position are constrained by different conditions.

 Where the only alternative is to offer low prices, there is little differential from those offerings of the competition and therefore competition is high.
 New events to the market may also apply low prices as part of a penetration strategy and in order to launch the event and get a foothold in the market.
-In this case they may also have strategies to make revenue elsewhere through merchandising or catering for example.
-An organization with a number of events in its portfolio may even launch one event as a loss leader, with low prices, with the objective of making more revenue in the future.
+In this case, they may also have strategies to make revenue elsewhere through merchandising or catering, for example.
+An organization with a number of events in its portfolio may strategically launch one event as a loss leader, with low prices, with the objective of making more revenue in the future.